deeptavker/piNNS/README.md

-CUDA implementation of cell-linked-list nearest neighbour search algorithm.
+CUDA implementation of cell-linked-list nearest neighbour search algorithm on a uniform grid.

 Code : `neigbour.cu`